openvinotoolkit/model_server/docs/accelerators.md

 ## Using Heterogeneous Plugin

-[HETERO plugin](https://docs.openvinotoolkit.org/2021.4/openvino_docs_IE_DG_supported_plugins_HETERO.html) makes it possible to distribute a single inference processing and model between several AI accelerators.
+[HETERO plugin](https://docs.openvino.ai/latest/openvino_docs_IE_DG_supported_plugins_HETERO.html) enables computing the inference of one network on several devices.
-That way different parts of the DL network can split and executed on optimized devices.
+This enables splitting operations in a model and executed on different devices.
 OpenVINO automatically divides the network to optimize the execution.

-Similarly to the MULTI plugin, Heterogenous plugin can be configured by using `--target_device` parameter using the pattern: `HETERO:<DEVICE_1>,<DEVICE_2>`.
+Similar to the MULTI plugin, HETERO plugin can be configured using `--target_device` parameter with the following pattern: `HETERO:<DEVICE_1>,<DEVICE_2>`.
 The order of devices defines their priority.
-The first one is the primary device while the second is the fallback.<br>
+The first is the primary device and the second is the fallback.
-Below is a config example using heterogeneous plugin with GPU as a primary device and CPU as a fallback.
+The example configuration below uses the HETERO plugin with Intel GPU as the primary device and CPU as a fallback.

 ```json
 {"model_config_list": [